reald/uv-k5-firmware-custom/README.md

 * If you modify settings in memory mode don´t forget to save them before switching off (menu "ChSave").
 * You can long press F/# to lock the keypad.
 If keypad is locked a small lock symbol in the top status bar is shown.
-As result in ARDF mode only manual gain control (with up/down keys) and "Switch VFO" and "ARDF Medium Gain" on the function keys is possible (if configured, see #function-keys).
+As result in ARDF mode only manual gain control (with up/down keys) and "Switch VFO" and "ARDF Medium Gain" on the function keys is possible (if configured, see [Function keys](#function-keys)).
 So ARDF function is possible but no configuration changes can be done.
 This can be useful if preconfigured devices are handed to non experienced users.
 To unlock the keypad just hold F/# key.

 #### Troubleshooting ####